tajpouria/JWT-Memory-Authentication/README.md

 ### update data with mutations

-The first value of **userMutation** tuple is the **mutate function** that triggers the mutation when it is called.The second value is reslut object that containing **{data, loading, error}**
+The first value of **userMutation** tuple is the **mutate function** that triggers the mutation when it is called.The second value is result object that containing **{data, loading, error}**

 ### useApolloClient